2022 SHORT BIO

 Joe built a thriving business as a private piano instructor in the San Francisco Bay Area for over a decade before moving to the East Coast

 While living in New York City he composed and performed contemporary piano and instrumental music.
 He travelled to Vermont to record Gratitude, a Will Ackerman production, which received critical acclaim and positioned Joe for solo concertizing.
-Three songs from Gratitude have been in rotation on Sirius XM’s Spa channel for the past year.
+Three songs from Gratitude have been in rotation on Sirius XM’s Spa channel for five years.

-Currently, Joe lives back in San Francisco.
-He has just released a new solo piano CD called Discovery.
+Joe moved back to San Francisco in 2017.
+That same year, he released a solo piano CD called Discovery.
 Gratitude and Discovery represent a style Joe calls New Americana Piano.
 It’s very distinct in representing a distilled blend of his musical experiences, especially his developmental years as a professional performing and recording pianist and keyboardist in the Pacific Northwest.

 Some music career voyages start early, some start late, but each one shares a point where the commitment to working on one's craft becomes important.
 For pianist Joe Heinemann, that happened at the young age of 7, shortly after he began taking piano lessons.
 His mother was the only member of the household “really into music,” and was the guiding force in his early musical development and the emergence of his performing talent.
 “My mother pushed me when I was young, which was key, because I wasn’t aware of what I was developing completely.
 I wasn’t self-driven.
 There were many small steps to feeling good about becoming a really proficient player and side-man, and that made making music more valuable to me as I aged."